Albemarle-Charlottesville Regional Jail Inmate Phone & Email

 To find out what phone service is being used for inmates housed in Albemarle County, call 434-977-6981, or if the phone service is not noted above, click on one of these companies below, each of which provide service for jails in the state of Virginia:

-How does an Inmate make a phone call from Albemarle-Charlottesville Regional Jail?
+How much am I charged for accepting a collect call from the Albemarle-Charlottesville Regional Jail?

 Can I call an inmate in the Albemarle-Charlottesville Regional Jail?